-The Company has secured water contracts that are encumbered by the Company's land, these water contracts require minimum annual payments, for which \$12,142,000 is expected to be paid in total for 2021.
-As of June 30, 2021, the Company has paid \$10,238,000 for its water contracts.
+The Company has secured water contracts that are encumbered by the Company's land.
+These water contracts require minimum annual payments, for which \$12,310,000 has been paid in 2021.
+The Company does not expect any additional water payments for the remainder of the year.
 These estimated water contract payments consist of SWP contracts with WRMWSD, TCWD, Tulare Lake Basin, Dudley-Ridge, and the Nickel water contract.
 The SWP contracts run through 2035 and the Nickel water contract runs through 2044, with an option to extend an additional 35 years.
-Contractual obligations for future water payments were \$265,908,000 as of June 30, 2021.
+Contractual obligations for future water payments were \$266,116,000 as of September 30, 2021.